lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 # Building and Running

 Now that we have walked through the added code and learned what it does, it is time to build the application and see it in action using two models to infer image information.
+To do that, two ways are covered in the following sections: 1) Command line using "make" and 2) using Intel® System Studio (ISS).
+Both ways do the same things, so choose according to your preference.

+## Command Line using Make

+The following covers how to build and run from the command line using "make".

-## Build
+### Build

-1. Open up an Xterm window or use an existing window to get to a command shell prompt.
+1. Open up a terminal or use an existing terminal to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 3: